Chgacor/GerejaKu/README.md

-# GKKD Serdam - Church Community Portal
+# Gereja Ku - Church Community Portal

 ## Project Description
 This is a comprehensive web application designed to serve as a community portal and management system for the GKKD Serdam church.
 It features a public-facing website for members and visitors, along with a secure admin panel for content and member management.
 The application is built using the **Laravel framework** and styled with **Tailwind CSS**.